wp-cms/wp-cms/README.md

 # What's this?

-WP CMS is a PHP based CMS, forked from ClassicPress, a WordPress fork. **Focused towards developers**.
+WP CMS is a PHP based CMS forked from WordPress and **focused towards developers**.

 WP does not stand for WordPress, it stands for nothing and at the same time for anything you want.
 It could be WinniPress, WungaPunga, WebPower, ... you name it.